Easy Piano Sheet Music - Get Started With These Hits on Your Piano!

 a movie projector emitting light

-3 Easy Movie Soundtrack Pieces You'll Love
+3 Easy Movie Soundtracks You'll Love

 Schindler's List Theme by John Williams

 Steven Spielberg's 1993 masterpiece won 7 Oscars and 3 Golden Globes.
-John William's music won one of the Oscars, among other music prizes.
+John Williams's music won one of the Oscars, among other music prizes.
 The movie's "Theme" is originally played by violin virtuoso Itzhak Perlman in a way that evokes chills and goosebumps.
-In our arrangement for piano, you'll be able bring this expressive, heart-wrenching melody alive with your own hands.
+In our arrangement for piano, you'll be able to bring this expressive, heart-wrenching melody alive with your own hands.

 Hedwig's Theme (Harry Potter) by John Williams